Mobinafshari/Josh-Css-Course-Exercises/README.md

 # Josh-Css-Course-Exercises
-This is my exercises for Josh Comeau 's Css course
+This is my exercises for Josh's Css course